FOREX-Dollar edges up from 1-month low vs yen, focus on Fed speakers

 * Dollar/yen pulls up from Tuesday's 1-month low

-* Dollar upside capped, Fed not expected to move until year end (Updates, adds Draghi's comments)
+* Dollar upside capped, Fed not expected to move until year end (Updates, adds comments, details)

 By Anirban Nag

-While she is set to focus on financial regulation, traders said she is likely to be asked questions about the Fed's outlook on rates and the economy.
+Yellen will give her semi-annual testimony before a Congressional committee, and while it is set to be focused on financial regulation, traders said she is likely to asked questions about the Fed's outlook on rates and the economy.

 Cleveland Fed President Mester and Kansas City Fed President George are also due to speak on the economy and monetary policy at separate events.
 Both are seen as hawks by the market after they dissented at the last meeting and voted to raise rates.

-The euro was flat at $1.1210, having come under pressure in the previous session on concerns over the health of the European financial system.
-The euro retreated on Tuesday as share prices in Deutsche Bank, Germany's largest lender, fell to a record low on concerns it may struggle to pay a $14 billion demand from the U.S. Department of Justice.
+The euro was down 0.2 percent at $1.1190, having come under pressure in the past session on concerns over the health of the European financial system.
+The euro had retreated on Tuesday as share prices in Deutsche Bank, Germany's largest lender, fell to a record low on concerns about a $14 billion demand from the U.S. Department of Justice.

-Deutsche Bank shares rose on Wednesday on news it has sold its British insurance business Abbey Life to Phoenix Group Holdings, lending support to the single currency.

-"While we admit that near-term downside risks to the euro have increased due to financial stability concerns we think that any setback into the $1.11 handle offers a buying opportunity," said Hans Redeker, head of currency strategy at Morgan Stanley.
+"While we admit that near-term downside risks to the euro have increased due to financial stability concerns we think that any setback into the $1.11 handle offers a buying opportunity," Hans Redeker, head of currency strategy at Morgan Stanley said.

-European Central Bank chief Mario Draghi said monetary stimulus needs to be complemented by action in other policy areas as the central bank is already operating near a "lower bound" where interest rates cannot be cut any more.
+European Central Bank chief Mario Draghi is also due to speak twice on Wednesday.
+He will address the ECB's first annual research conference in the morning before heading to Berlin to speak in front of the German Parliament later in the day.

 FEDWATCH

-Across the Atlantic, with investors trimming the possibility of a December hike by the Federal Reserve, traders said upside for the dollar was limited.
+With investors trimming the possibility of a December hike, traders said upside for the dollar was limited.
 Money market futures price in a less than 50 percent chance of a rate increase by December, compared to over 60 percent after the Fed's policy meeting last week.

 Relatively hawkish comments from Fed Vice Chairman Stanley Fischer on Tuesday did little to alter expectations.
 Fischer cited better labour market conditions but added that the Fed should avoid raising rates too much, a comment that helped to push down 10-year U.S. bond yields to a three-week low.